Users and their Types

 last_changed

-: Days since January 1, 1970, when the password was last changed.min_days
+: The number of days since January 1, 1970, when the password was last changed..min_days

 : Days before expiration to warn the user.inactive